pandyajui/Project1IS601/GitCommands.md

 ` git merge`

 # Master Branch
-### Master branch refers to the default branch of the repository.
+### Master branch refers to the default branch of the Repository.